Red Filters and Sky Contrast in Black and White

 How coloured contrast filters reassign tones in monochrome, and why a red filter darkens a blue sky while leaving clouds bright.

-Filter Factor and the Cost in Exposure
+Filter Factor and a Worked Exposure

 Image: Ansel Adams, “Mountain Tops, Low Horizon, Dramatic Clouded Sky, In Rocky Mountain National Park, Colorado” (c.
 1933–1942), U.S. National Archives, public domain